chaoskagami/corbenik/README.md

 Copy the files to the root of your SD (and optionally, rename arm9loaderhax.bin and set it up with a bootloader.)

 Without the FIRMs, it cannot boot up your system.
-You'll need to fetch the following at minimum, putting the firm at `/corbenik/lib/firmware/native` and cetk at `/corbenik/share/keys/native.cetk`:
+You'll need to fetch the following at minimum, putting the firm at `/corbenik/lib/firmware/native` and cetk at `/corbenik/share/keys/native.cetk`.
+If you are using a POSIX shell and have the wget command available, you can run the shell scripts provided to automatically fetch for your console.

+Otherwise, manually fetching firmware should be done from the following URLs:

 Old 3DS (Native FIRM, 11.0):
  * firm: http://nus.cdn.c.shop.nintendowifi.net/ccs/download/0004013800000002/00000052